Using simulations to protect children with the NSPCC

-Having a serious conversation with a child can be a challenge at the best of times.
-Even more so if you’re concerned that they might be experiencing abuse.
+For most of us, having a serious conversation with a young child can be a challenge.
+Even more so if you’re concerned that they might be experiencing or at risk of abuse.

-The NSPCC’s Let Children Know You’re Listening project shows how many adults do not feel confident approaching such a difficult subject.
-The charity collaborated with Attensi to create ‘Talk to Me‘: an immersive training simulation designed to give adults the confidence to hold difficult conversations with children about abuse.
+Research from the NSPCC’s Let Children Know You’re Listening project shows that adults often don’t feel secure in how to approach such a difficult subject.
+The charity has drawn on what they learned through this research and collaborated with Attensi on ‘Talk to Me‘: an interactive training simulation designed to give adults the confidence to hold difficult conversations with children about abuse.

 A safe space to practice talking, and listening